BE-Network/terraform-provider-verity/openapi/docs/EthportprofilesPutRequestEthPortProfileValue.md

 HasEnable returns a boolean if a field has been set.

+### GetIngressAcl

+`func (o *EthportprofilesPutRequestEthPortProfileValue) GetIngressAcl() string`

+GetIngressAcl returns the IngressAcl field if non-nil, zero value otherwise.

+### GetIngressAclOk

+`func (o *EthportprofilesPutRequestEthPortProfileValue) GetIngressAclOk() (*string, bool)`

+GetIngressAclOk returns a tuple with the IngressAcl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIngressAcl

+`func (o *EthportprofilesPutRequestEthPortProfileValue) SetIngressAcl(v string)`

+SetIngressAcl sets IngressAcl field to given value.

+### HasIngressAcl

+`func (o *EthportprofilesPutRequestEthPortProfileValue) HasIngressAcl() bool`

+HasIngressAcl returns a boolean if a field has been set.

+### GetIngressAclRefType

+`func (o *EthportprofilesPutRequestEthPortProfileValue) GetIngressAclRefType() string`

+GetIngressAclRefType returns the IngressAclRefType field if non-nil, zero value otherwise.

+### GetIngressAclRefTypeOk

+`func (o *EthportprofilesPutRequestEthPortProfileValue) GetIngressAclRefTypeOk() (*string, bool)`

+GetIngressAclRefTypeOk returns a tuple with the IngressAclRefType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIngressAclRefType

+`func (o *EthportprofilesPutRequestEthPortProfileValue) SetIngressAclRefType(v string)`

+SetIngressAclRefType sets IngressAclRefType field to given value.

-### GetTenantSliceManaged
+### HasIngressAclRefType

-`func (o *EthportprofilesPutRequestEthPortProfileValue) GetTenantSliceManaged() bool`
+`func (o *EthportprofilesPutRequestEthPortProfileValue) HasIngressAclRefType() bool`

+HasIngressAclRefType returns a boolean if a field has been set.

+### GetEgressAcl

+`func (o *EthportprofilesPutRequestEthPortProfileValue) GetEgressAcl() string`

-GetTenantSliceManaged returns the TenantSliceManaged field if non-nil, zero value otherwise.
+GetEgressAcl returns the EgressAcl field if non-nil, zero value otherwise.

-### GetTenantSliceManagedOk
+### GetEgressAclOk

-`func (o *EthportprofilesPutRequestEthPortProfileValue) GetTenantSliceManagedOk() (*bool, bool)`
+`func (o *EthportprofilesPutRequestEthPortProfileValue) GetEgressAclOk() (*string, bool)`

-GetTenantSliceManagedOk returns a tuple with the TenantSliceManaged field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEgressAclOk returns a tuple with the EgressAcl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEgressAcl

+`func (o *EthportprofilesPutRequestEthPortProfileValue) SetEgressAcl(v string)`

+SetEgressAcl sets EgressAcl field to given value.

+### HasEgressAcl

+`func (o *EthportprofilesPutRequestEthPortProfileValue) HasEgressAcl() bool`

+HasEgressAcl returns a boolean if a field has been set.

+### GetEgressAclRefType

+`func (o *EthportprofilesPutRequestEthPortProfileValue) GetEgressAclRefType() string`

+GetEgressAclRefType returns the EgressAclRefType field if non-nil, zero value otherwise.

-### SetTenantSliceManaged
+### GetEgressAclRefTypeOk

-`func (o *EthportprofilesPutRequestEthPortProfileValue) SetTenantSliceManaged(v bool)`
+`func (o *EthportprofilesPutRequestEthPortProfileValue) GetEgressAclRefTypeOk() (*string, bool)`

+GetEgressAclRefTypeOk returns a tuple with the EgressAclRefType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEgressAclRefType

+`func (o *EthportprofilesPutRequestEthPortProfileValue) SetEgressAclRefType(v string)`

-SetTenantSliceManaged sets TenantSliceManaged field to given value.
+SetEgressAclRefType sets EgressAclRefType field to given value.

-### HasTenantSliceManaged
+### HasEgressAclRefType

-`func (o *EthportprofilesPutRequestEthPortProfileValue) HasTenantSliceManaged() bool`
+`func (o *EthportprofilesPutRequestEthPortProfileValue) HasEgressAclRefType() bool`

-HasTenantSliceManaged returns a boolean if a field has been set.
+HasEgressAclRefType returns a boolean if a field has been set.

 ### GetServices